-The sale of state owned state house assets:
+The sale of state owned state house assets made it harder for people who value home ownership to own their own homes.
+The:

 [S]hift from state to market provision created a growing gap between those who owned houses and those who did not.
 The increasing consumer price inflation of the 1970s and 1980s, combined with rising real mortgage interest rates of the 1980s onwards, made it more difficult for those who were renting to buy houses, adding to the value of home ownership.
-(Howden-Chapman, Bierre, and Cunningham, 2013, pg., 110)

-More recent statements on the situation in New Zealand include increasing mainstream media attention.
-In an article entitled 'Outrageous fortune: what skyrocketing executive pay means for inequality' (2017) Macfie reports in the New Zealand Listener a situation of rising inequality:
+(Howden-Chapman, Bierre, and Cunningham, 2013, pg., 110) More recent statements on the situation in New Zealand include increasing mainstream media attention.
+In an article entitled 'Outrageous fortune: what skyrocketing executive pay means for inequality' (2017) Macfie reports in The New Zealand Listener a situation of rising inequality: